 Age is a non-modifiable risk factor, and as age increases, poor health outcomes are more likely.
 We report an age-adjusted rate in order to fairly compare counties with differing age structures.

 Prior to the 2016 County Health Rankings, the CDC’s BRFSS provided the Rankings with county-level estimates that were constructed from seven years of responses from participants who used a landline phone.
 Beginning with the 2016 Rankings, the CDC provided single-year modeled county-level estimates that included both landline and cell phone users.
-These changes were implemented in order to provide users with the most accurate estimates of health in their community as possible.
+Beginning with the 2021 Rankings, the CDC has updated their modeling procedure for producing small-area estimates.
+All of these changes were implemented in order to provide users with the most accurate estimates of health in their community.

 Statistical modeling is used to obtain more informed and reliable estimates than survey data alone can provide.
 Modeling generates more stable estimates for places with small numbers of residents or survey responses.
-Our Poor or Fair Health estimates are produced from one year of survey data and are created using complex statistical modeling.
-For more technical information on BRFSS modeling, please see their methodology.
+The Poor or Fair Health estimates are produced from one year of survey data and are created using complex statistical modeling.
+For more technical information on PLACES modeling using BRFSS data, please see their methodology.5

 There are also drawbacks to using modeled data.
 The smaller the population or sample size of a county, the more the estimates are derived from the model itself and the less they are based on survey responses.
 Models make assumptions about statistical relationships that may not hold in all cases.
 Finally, there is no perfect model and each model generally has limitations specific to their methods.

-The numerator is the total number of respondents who answered "In general, would you say that in general your health is Excellent/Very good/Good/Fair/Poor?" with fair or poor.
+The numerator is the total number of respondents who answered "Would you say that in general your health is Excellent/Very good/Good/Fair/Poor?" with fair or poor.

 The denominator is the total number of adult respondents in a county.